cslab/pyoslc/README.md

 # PyOSLC SDK

+> :warning: **Warning**
+>
+> PyOSLC Announcement!
+>
+> The PyOSLC SDK project is being improved!
+>
+> The improvement will add some changes in the implementation of the SDK
+> to convert it into an OSLC Web Framework, this will change the way
+> to implement the API by adding better support for more data sources
+> by defining a neutral interface between OSLC API code, and data
+> source-specific access code.
+For adding a new data source, a developer
+> will only need to implement some adapter methods which are OSLC-independent.
+> This new behavior will allow us also to extend the domains in which
+> the API could work.
+>
+> This improvements could represent some changes in the current version
+> that could affect your current implementation, our apologize in advance.

 The `PyOSLC` project was developed as set of classes and libraries packaged as a SDK which is aimed to build REST-based API’s that allows us to implement `OSLC (Open Services for Lifecycle Collaboration) projects`